- How is penile cancer treated?

 - Treatment options for penile cancer, by stage

-Topical chemotherapy means that an anti-cancer medicine is placed directly onto the skin instead of being taken as a pill or injected into a vein.
-The drug most often used in topical treatment of penile cancer is 5-fluorouracil (5-FU), which is applied daily for several weeks.
+Topical chemotherapy means that an anti-cancer medicine is put directly onto the skin instead of being taken as a pill or injected into a vein.
+The drug used most often to treat penile cancer topically is 5-fluorouracil (5-FU), which is applied daily as a cream for several weeks.

-When applied directly onto the skin in the form of a cream, 5-FU reaches cancer cells near the skin surface but cannot reach cancer cells that have grown deeply into the skin or spread to other organs.
-For this reason, treatment with 5-FU generally is used only for pre-cancerous conditions or carcinoma in situ (Tis, stage 0).
+When put directly on the skin, 5-FU reaches cancer cells in the top layers of skin, but it cannot reach cancer cells that have grown deeply into the skin or spread to other organs.
+For this reason, treatment with 5-FU generally is used only for pre-cancerous conditions or carcinoma in situ (CIS).